mcore1976/pest-repellent/README.md

 - 1 x PAM4803 stereo audio amplifier module 2 x 3Watt
 - 1 x 100uF electrolytic capacitor
 - 1 x 470nF capacitor
-- (At least) 10 x 40kHZ ultrasonic transducer
+- (At least) 10 x 40kHZ ultrasonic transducer  OR  set of 2-4 ultrasonic TWEETERS connected in parallel

 Compilation script compileattiny85 can be used under Linux environment with AVR-GCC and AVRDUDE installed to program ATTINY85 chip.